 We had the best seafood ever, at the restaurants near the Barceloneta beach.

-- When: September is the perfect time to go.
-You’ll find less tourists and very good weather for the beach.
+June & September are perfect.
+You’ll find less tourists and good weather for the beach.

 Live & Dream, a modern and clean hostel with private bathroom and delicious breakfast.